-Nutritionist Liza Rowan gives us tips on how to successfully eat your way through the holidays – and still enjoy yourself!
+From strategic buffet eating to cooking healthier traditional festive spreads, nutritionist Liza Rowan shares how to successfully eat your way through the holidays – and still enjoy yourself!

-Some clients tell me how they can’t wait to get all the celebrations out of the way, so that they can focus on being healthy again!
+Some clients tell me how they can’t wait to get all the celebrations out of the way so that they can focus on being healthy again!
 To be honest, this saddens me.
 It’s probably best summed up in my 3 tag lines:

 - You’ve one body love it.
 You’ve one life, live it!

 - There’s a healthier version of everything!